 Fenwick Island Vacation Rentals

-Are you ready for your next vacation?
-Call NOW or find your favorite property and book online.
-Don't let your 2016 vacation slip away.
-Call 855-466-4033 or book online NOW.
+Call NOW or find your favorite property or book online.
+Don't let your 2017 vacation slip away.
+Call 855-466-4033 and book online NOW.

 At only one mile long and half a mile wide, the town of Fenwick Island sits on a barrier island between Little Assawoman Bay and the Atlantic Ocean.
 But despite its modest size, the town is rich with activities and attractions.
 Some of the most well-known are: